nikhilsingh92/hostingraja.in-Enable-port26-in-postfix/README.md

 # hostingraja.in-Enable-port26-in-postfix

-The code enables the port 26 in postfix
+The code enables the port 26 in postfix in HostingRaja server.

 #!/usr/bin/env bash